jindrichmynarz/dissertation/parts/results_rescal.md

 While @Padia2016 achieved the best results with $\lambda_{A} = 10$ and $\lambda_{R} = 0.2$, @Kuchar2016 obtained the peak performance by setting both to 0.01.
 In our case, we found that relatively high values of the regularization parameters tend to achieve the best results.
 We set both $\lambda_{A}$ and $\lambda_{R}$ to be 10.
-A comparison of a few selected values of the regularization parameters is shown in the [@tbl:regularization-parameters] for `pc:mainObject` at rank 50.
+A comparison of a few selected values of the regularization parameters is shown in [Table @tbl:regularization-parameters] for `pc:mainObject` at rank 50.

 $\lambda_{A}$ $\lambda_{R}$     HR@10    MRR@10     CC@10    LTP@10
 ------------- ------------- --------- --------- --------- ---------